sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

     - Save fragmentation & opcode information in first byte

 #### Closing a handshake
-> A handshake is closed when on of the parties sends a close fraem with close status
+> A handshake is closed when on of the parties sends a close frame with close status
 > as the payload.
 >
 > Optionally, the party sending the close frame can send a close reason in the payload.